Top Korean VC Firms and Venture Capitalists

 Why this guide exists: Most global VCs misunderstand the Korean market.
 They apply Silicon Valley playbooks to a fundamentally different ecosystem and miss opportunities.

-This guide shares 20+ years of cross-market experience (Qualcomm Ventures, Google, Samsung, KB Investment, TheVentures) and the frameworks that predicted Toss and Dunamu at the earliest stages.
+This guide shares 20+ years of cross-market experience (Qualcomm Ventures, Google, Samsung, KB Investment, TheVentures) and the frameworks behind early investments in Toss and Dunamu.

 🌏 Market Overview: Korea VC by the Numbers